layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-meshery/introduction-to-meshery/test.md

       - id: "d"
         text: "To provide database management solutions"
   - id: "q2"
-    text: "Which of the following are architectural components of Meshery?
-(Select all that apply)"
+    text: "Which of the following are architectural components of Meshery?"
     type: "multiple-answers"
     marks: 2
     options: